pedrofortesgonzalez/A_comparative_proteomic_transcriptomic_and_glycomic_analysis_of_extracellular_vesicle_isolation_tech/scripts/README.md

 ├── cleaning_1_python.py               # Cleanup of unused Python libraries
 ├── cleaning_2_R.R                     # Cleanup of unused R libraries
 └── __pycache__/                       # Python compiled files (automatically generated)
 ```
-## Workflow
-The complete analysis follows this workflow:

-- Data Processing: Run <ins>1_ptm_detection.py</ins> to process raw data
-  - The console will ask you to provide the name of the folder where your data is located.
-This folder should be located in the main folder
-- Boxplots and Hypothesis Testing: Run <ins>2_hyptest_&_boxplots.R</ins> to generate statistical analyses and boxplots
-- Glycosylation Proportions Visualization: Run <ins>3_sector_diagrams.R</ins> to create pie charts

-### Usage Notes
-Execute the scripts in numerical order to ensure correct workflow.
-The cleaning scripts (<ins>cleaning_1_python.py</ins> and <ins>cleaning_2_R.R</ins>) are optional and can be used to optimize code.
-Ensure all dependencies are installed before running the scripts.

 ### Requirements and Dependencies